catalyst-team/neuro/README.md

 Download links are in the Example Segmentation Notebooks

 ## Example Segmentation Notebooks
-* Gray White Matteri Prediction and Visualization
+* Gray White Matter Prediction and Visualization
-* Mindboggle Predictoin and Visualization
+* Mindboggle Prediction and Visualization

 ## Training MeshNet on Mindboggle

-You can reproduce MeshNet demo with 4 simple steps
+You can reproduce MeshNet for Mindboggle with 4 simple steps
 - Install requirements
     ```bash
     conda env create -f neuro_conda.yml